SOLVING SIMPLE TRIGONOMETRIC EQUATIONS

 Therefore, we have one solution, namely x = 270o.

 Please note that the angle found in Step 2 is a perfectly good solution to the given equation.
-However, it is not part of the solution set because it does not lie in the solution interval [0o, 360o).
+However, it does not lie in the solution interval [0o, 360o).
+Therefore, it is not a solution in our case.

 Solve sin x